 October 9, 2013

-Kim Laidlaw is a cookbook author, editor, food writer, recipe developer, and baker who has been in the kitchen covered in flour since she was big enough to stir the biscuit dough.
-She has over 16 years of experience in publishing, including her most recent cookbook Home Baked Comforts for Williams Sonoma.
+Kim Laidlaw is a cookbook author, editor and project manager, recipe developer, and baker who has been in the kitchen covered in flour since she was big enough to stir the biscuit dough.
+She has over 16 years of experience in publishing and has authored four cookbooks, including Williams-Sonoma Home Baked Comfort.
 Kim also worked as a professional baker at La Farine Bakery in Oakland, CA.

 6pm - 10pm